How to Play Liar's Deck (From Liar's Bar) - Full Rules and Variants

 Devil variant

-When playing cards face down, the Devil can only be played by itself.
 If the Devil is releaved during a "LIAR" call, all other players that still have cards in their hand must also play Russian Roulette along with the caller except for the accused.

 Chaos variant

-The Chaos variant is designed for players to "shoot" at each other instead of just themselves.
+This variant is designed for players to "shoot" at each other instead of just themselves.

-During their turn, a player may not play more than 1 card from their hand at a time.
-If they call "LIAR", the normal consequence before ending the round is replaced by the following depending on the revealed card:
+If a player calls "LIAR", the normal consequence before ending the round is replaced by the following depending on the revealed card:

 To play Shoot Opponent, a player has 9 seconds to point at a remaining opponent that is either the accused or one that still have a card in hand.
 Then, the pointer reveal the top of their Revolver deck.
 If it is a Lethal, the pointed opponent is eliminated if valid, otherwise the revealed Blank is discarded.
 If a player revealed a Lethal that way and is not eliminated before the end of the same round, their Revolver deck must be reset to their original state from the beginning of the game and shuffled.